buildtesters/buildtest/docs/features.rst

 If you want to see all available build IDs, you can use the following command.
 The ``-t`` is terse format and ``--no-header`` will omit the headers for each column and pipe the output to **cut** to extract the first column which corresponds to build IDs.

-.. command-output:: buildtest hy list -t --no-header | cut -f 1 -d '|'
+.. command-output:: buildtest hy list --terse --no-header | cut -f 1 -d '|'
    :shell:

 buildtest has tab complete on ``buildtest history query`` which reports a list of build IDs which is another way to